emi420/ollama-batch/README.md

 # Ollama Batch Text Processor

-This simple script run text prompts over a list of texts and print the results as JSON.
+This simple script run text LLM prompts over a list of texts and print the results as JSON.

 ## Usage